blind-oracle/cortex-tenant/README.md

 This makes it impossible to use a single Prometheus (or an HA pair) to write to multiple tenants.

-This proxy solves the problem:
+This proxy solves the problem using the following logic:

 - Receive Prometheus remote write
 - Search each timeseries for a specific label name and extract a tenant ID from its value.